KATHAK

 The secretive nature of the gharana system coupled with

-one technique or approach is inconsistent with modern
+technique or approach is inconsistent with modern pedagogic

-gharana often have the least rounded background.
-It
+often have the least rounded background.
+It is for this

-is for this reason that many of the aspects of this
+reason that many of the aspects of this system have been

 For